casper-network/docs/source/docs/casper/operators/becoming-a-validator/bonding.md

 ## Method 2: Bonding with Compiled Wasm {#bonding-compiled-wasm}

-Another way to send a bonding transaction is to use the compiled `add_bid.wasm` and send it to the network via a deploy.
+Another way to send a bonding transaction to the network is via a deploy containing the compiled `add_bid.wasm`.
 For details, refer to [Building the Required Contracts](../setup/joining.md#step-3-build-contracts).

 The following deploy is a template for sending a bonding request: